AbdulRafay365/Portfolio-Analytics-with-Power-BI/Readme.md

 ## Overview

+I started this project to compliment my SAP Portfolio Analyst Intern Job Application.
 This project presents a financial and sales analysis of a product portfolio across different regions and customer segments, using Microsoft's Power BI.
 The dataset used is the **Financials Sample Dataset** provided by Microsoft, representing fictional sales data between 2013 and 2014.

 ## Dashboard Preview